Skip to main content

 • Forecasts can raise memory above the adjusted value if the forecast recommends it.

 Once the window expires, Thoras clears the floor and the forecaster resumes full control of memory sizing.
-Default duration: max(forecast_interval, 1h) The window is at minimum one full forecast cycle, ensuring the forecaster has had at least one opportunity to observe the workload at the adjusted memory level before the floor is removed.
-The stabilization window should be long enough to include a period where memory usage reaches the amount of memory which would have needed to have been prevented the previously observed OOMs, so that the forecaster is able to account for the high memory usage.
+Default duration: max(forecast_interval, 1h).
+The window is at minimum one full forecast cycle, ensuring the forecaster has had at least one opportunity to observe the workload at the adjusted memory level before the floor is removed.
+The stabilization window should be long enough for the forecaster to observe memory usage at the adjusted level, so future recommendations account for the higher usage that triggered the OOMs.
 To override the default, set stabilization_window explicitly:

 oom_remediation: